 Here is how you can sleep according to your pain points:

-Back pain: Sleep on your back or side with a pillow beneath your knees to take the pressure off from your spine.
+Back pain: Sleep on your side or back using a pillow beneath your knees to take the pressure off from your spine.

-Neck pain: Sleep on your side with a pillow that’s higher under your neck than under your head.
+Neck pain: Sleep on your side placing a higher pillow under your neck than under the head.
 Or, sleep on your back with a flat pillow.

 Shoulder or hip pain: Lighten the pressure and sensitivity by sleeping on the side that’ s pain-free.